 Finally, you should include a Summary of your discussion.
 If it's your job to help make the decision, you might want to end with a Conclusion or a Recommendation.

 A feasibility study can mean countless different things to different people.
 The actual topics used and length of the study will vary dramatically from situation to situation.
-This is where the 1250+ topic content library in a Proposal Pack comes in handy.
+This is where the extensive content library of templates in a Proposal Pack comes in handy.
 There are so many topics to pick from covering many different situations you can assemble any type of complex document.

 If your report is lengthy, you might need various appendices, and you might need to include a Table of Contents right after the Title Page and/or an Index at the end so that readers can easily find the pages they're looking for.